 These formulations of the relationship between the Father, Son and Holy Spirit were developed over a period of about 400 years.

-In the year 325, the Council of Nicaea concluded that the Lord Jesus Christ has the same substance (homoousios) and is co-equal with the Father.
+In the year 325, the Council of Nicaea concluded that the Lord Jesus Christ has the same substance as the Father (homoousios) and is co-equal with the Father.
 The purpose of the first articles is to determine what Christians believed about Christ and the Trinity in the three centuries before Nicaea.

 Matt Slick is a prominent Trinitarian apologist.
 To prove that Christians did believe in the Trinity during the first three centuries, his brief post, “Early Trinitarian Quotes,” provides a collection of proof-texts from prominent second and third centuries theologians.